P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Introduction

-\textbf{\sys{}'s Driving Components}. \sys{} formulates the problem of spatial query scheduling as a Markov Decision Process (MDP) and adopts {\em Offline Reinforcement Learning} (\S\ref{sec:bb}.\ref{b2}) to learn the memory-page access and placement policies of an MMDBMS index.
+During both training stages, \sys{} adopts {\em Offline Reinforcement Learning} to learn the scheduling policy of a main-memory index.
 By adopting the offline RL scheme over the traditional RL, \sys{} decouples the learning process from the DBMS kernel.
-This ensures that the DBMS does not under-perform during the learning cycle of the ML agent.
-Once the mapping policy of each index slice to the CPU cores and IMCs are learned, \sys{} enforces the learned policy by localizing the query execution to the specific cores and distributing the memory pages over the mapped IMCs.
-The most noteworthy aspect of \sys{} is that the learning process is solely guided by the hardware performance statistics sampled by the {\em Performance Monitoring Unit (PMU)}~\cite{pmuIntel,pmuAMD,pmuARM} of the processor (\S\ref{sec:bb}.\ref{b1}), without any sort of bookkeeping.
-These statistics are the hardware traces left behind by the executed queries at different parts of the hardware, e.g., CPU cores, CPU caches, memory controllers.
+This ensures that the DBMS does not under-perform during the ML agent's learning cycle.
+Once the scheduling policy of each index slice is learned, \sys{} enforces the learned policy by localizing query execution to the specific cores and distributing the index slices over the corresponding NUMA nodes.
+A noteworthy aspect of \sys{} is that its learning cycle is solely guided by the hardware performance statistics sampled by the {\em Performance Monitoring Unit (PMU)}~\cite{pmuIntel,pmuAMD,pmuARM} of the processor, without any software-level bookkeeping.
+These statistics are the hardware traces left behind by the executed queries at different parts of the hardware, e.g., cores, caches, memory controllers.
+The statistics collected from the hardware PMU registers equip \sys{} with the necessary abstraction so that it can be trained on diverse hardware and workload configurations during the pre-training phase.
+This also allows \sys{} to adapt to the target environment during post-training.

-\textbf{Contributions.} The main contribution of this paper is an architectural blueprint for a framework, \sys{}, that is generalizable across diverse DBMS optimization tasks. \sys{} requires no bookkeeping, and is adaptable across diverse hardware configurations, query workloads, and indexes.
+The main contribution of this paper is an architectural blueprint for a framework inspired by the foundational concepts from LLMs. \sys{} requires no bookkeeping, and is adaptable across diverse hardware configurations and query workload patterns.
 More specifically, the contributions of this paper are as follows:

-\begin{itemize}[leftmargin=*] \item We introduce {\em \sys{}, a learned query scheduling} framework over a main-memory index that prioritizes the spatial aspect of query scheduling, i.e., query execution and data placement, at the logical core and IMC levels.
+\begin{itemize}[leftmargin=*] \item We introduce {\em \sys{}, a learned query scheduling} framework over a main-memory index that prioritizes the spatial aspect of query scheduling, i.e., query execution and data placement, at the logical core and NUMA node, i.e., memory controller levels.

-\item We develop DBMS kernel optimizations that are solely guided by the {\em low-level hardware statistics} collected by Performance Monitoring Units without any bookkeeping.
+\item We develop DBMS kernel optimizations that are solely guided by the {\em low-level hardware statistics} collected by the Performance Monitoring Units without any software-level bookkeeping.

-\item We formulate the problem of query scheduling as a Reinforcement Learning (RL) problem, and adopt {\em Offline RL} that facilitates learning without requiring any online interaction with the DBMS.
+\item We formulate the problem of query scheduling as a Next Token Prediction task and adopt {\em Offline RL} to solve it, enabling learning without requiring any online interaction with the DBMS.